UBC-Astrophysics/QEDSurface/README.md

 value to allow the integration to proceed in a reasonable time, so the extent of depolarization is in princple a lower limit.
-On the other hand, the magnitude of omega is determined using the weak-field limit, so if the surface field exceeds BQED, the formula isn't strictly correct.
+On the other hand, the magnitude of omega is determined using the weak-field limit, so if the surface field exceeds B<sub>QED</sub>, the formula isn't strictly correct.
 The value of omega achieved is probably larger than the maximum value anyhow, so again the final column is a lower limit.